chiragkheni78/MobyWebView/WEBVIEW_PERMISSION.md

 }
 ```

-Check the location setting are enabled or not with below code.
+To check the location setting are enabled or not in activity with below code.
 ```java
  private void checkLocationSettings() {
     if (!isLocationEnabled()) {